Chukak/containers/python/README.md

 ##### Create an queue

-To create a queue, just call the class `queue`.
+To create a queue, use the class `queue`.

 ```python
 q = queue()